Miss Maryland's Outstanding Teen

-The Miss Maryland's Outstanding Teen competition is the pageant that selects the representative for the U.S. state of Maryland in the Miss America's Outstanding Teen pageant.
+The Miss Maryland's Teen competition, formerly Miss Maryland's Outstanding Teen, is the pageant that selects the representative for the U.S. state of Maryland in the Miss America's Outstanding Teen pageant.

-Ryleigh Jackson of Germantown was crowned Miss Maryland's Outstanding Teen on June 24, 2022 at the Maryland Theater in Hagerstown, Maryland.
-She competed for the title of Miss America's Outstanding Teen 2023 at the Hyatt Regency Dallas in Dallas, Texas on August 12, 2022.
+Kinsley Potts, 16, of Pikesville, Maryland was crowned Miss Maryland's Teen on June 20, 2025 at the Maryland Theater in Hagerstown, Maryland.
+She will be competing for the title of Miss America's Teen 2026 in September 2025, in Orlando, Florida.

+In January 2023, the official name of the pageant was changed from Miss Maryland's Outstanding Teen, to Miss Maryland’s Teen, in accordance with the national pageant.

 Results summary

 The results of Miss Maryland's Outstanding Teen as they participated in the national Miss America's Outstanding Teen competition.
 The year in parentheses indicates the year of the Miss America's Outstanding Teen competition the award/placement was garnered.